clementmangin/photoshoot-import/README.md

 #  Photoshoot Import

-This macOS application is designed to import photos (of any format) from one source folder to a destination folder, renamming files and putting them into subfolders according to the structure of your choosing.
+This macOS application is designed to import photos (of any format) from one source folder to a destination folder, renaming files and putting them into subfolders according to the structure of your choosing.

 It relies on [ExifTool](https://exiftool.org/), to access the photos' metadata so they can be used in the process.